OneChangMan/forum/readme.md

 =============
 A very, very simple forum made in haste.
 There are two types of users, admins and normal users.
-Users can add posts and comments to each posts.
+Users can add posts and comments to each post.

 **If you have any ideas on how to make this simple project better please let me know!**